The Insurance and Reinsurance Law Review: Malta

 Where an insurer or intermediary is unable to satisfactorily resolve a customer complaint, an eligible customer (natural person or micro enterprise) may lodge a complaint with the Office of the Arbiter for Financial Services.9

-In the case of insolvency of an insurer, recourse by a qualifying person10 can be made to the Protection and Compensation Fund,11 whose objectives are to effect payment of claims remaining unpaid by reason of the insolvency of an insurer and to effect compensation to victims of road traffic accidents.
+In the case of insolvency of an authorised insurer, recourse by a qualifying person10 can be made to the Protection and Compensation Fund,11 whose objectives include the effecting of payment of claims remaining unpaid by reason of the insolvency of an insurer.

 ix Taxation of premiums